space-group-research/mpmc/docs/_sources/input_files.rst.txt

 16: :math:`\alpha` for gaussian wave packet Coulombic interactions (normally not needed)

-17-19: Dispersion coefficients for PHAHST simulations
+17-19: Dispersion coefficients (in a.u.) for PHAHST simulations

 For typical Lennard-Jones simulations columns 15-19 are not needed and if omitted will default to 0.
-An excerpt of the PQR file from the second tutorial, BSSP H\ :sub:`2` sorption in MOF-5, is provided below as an example.
+An excerpt of the PQR file from the tutorial 2, BSSP H\ :sub:`2` sorption in MOF-5, is provided below as an example.

 .. code-block:: none